ph4ni/ph4ni.github.io/content/posts/UPI.md

 UPI is not an app but a kind of network.
 It almost functions as a communication system sending messages between banks.
 Is the network open for anyone to participate in?
 No, you need to jump through a lot of hoops, get a bunch of [licenses](https://pay.google.com/intl/en_in/about/external/npci/), NPCI needs to like you, and if everything goes well, have money to burn to fund those MDR losses.
 Can UPI be FOSS?
 There is a really [interesting talk](https://www.youtube.com/watch?v=XALTOoPpaCA&t=519s) by [Nemo](https://github.com/captn3m0) (who doesn't famously have an Aadhar) on building a FOSS UPI app. [librefin](https://github.com/librefin-in) works on this.

 to be continued...

+---

+*I write [FOSS Weekly](https://fossweekly.beehiiv.com/), a weekly review of [FOSS news](https://fossweekly.beehiiv.com/subscribe), if you are interested in subscribing.*